CI-CSE/ci-cse.github.io/jekyll-theme-cicse/README.md

 # jekyll-theme-cicse

-This is a common theme used for the websites of CI-CSE.
+This is a common theme used for the websites of CIT-SE.

 ## Installation